Summer vacation: China

 In China, summer vacation (aka summer holidays) usually starts in late June to mid-July (after the end of the school year) and ends around September 1 (the beginning of the new school year), lasting from one and a half to two and a half months.

 India

 In India, summer vacation lasts for around 1.5 – 2 months (6–8 weeks), the minimum time and span of dates of which the Government decides for the most part while private schools are allowed to extend them.
 Summer break/vacation time and length varies from region to region due to India's diverse climate.
 Typical summer vacation is from mid-late May to early July in the Northern states and from mid-April to the end of May or early June in the Southern States.
 In the northeastern state of Assam, summer vacation usually begins in the last week of June or first week of July.
-Schools reopen in the last week of July or first week of August.
+Schools reopen in the last week of July or first week of August and the winter vacation usually begins in first week of December.

+Pakistan

+In Pakistan, summer vacation lasts for around 1.5 – 2 months (6–8 weeks), the minimum time and span of dates of which the Government decides for the most part while private schools are allowed to extend them.
+Summer break/vacation time and length varies from region to region due to Pakistan's diverse climate.
+Typical summer vacation is from mid-late May to early July in the Northern states and from mid-April to the end of May or early June in the Pakistan.
+In the northeastern state of Karachi, summer vacation usually begins in the last week of June or first week of July.
+Schools reopen in the last week of July or first week of August and the winter vacation usually begins in first week of December.